COVID-19 pandemic in the Northern Territory: 2022

 On 6 January, from 1pm, a lockout was implemented over the entire Territory until mid-day on 9 January.
 A vaccine pass system came into effect at that time as well.
 Everyone in the NT will have to show proof of their COVID-19 vaccination status before being be allowed to enter venues such as casinos, cinemas, clubs, pubs and restaurants.
 The pass system will also apply to ticketed events, above 500 patrons in urban areas, in regional or remote areas more than 1,000 patrons.

 On 15 January the territory's second COVID related death was reported.
 The woman was 40 years old, fully vaccinated, but no booster.
 She had underlying health conditions and died in Royal Darwin Hospital.

 By this day the territory had 3,730 active cases of COVID, most in Greater Darwin.
 412 new cases were reported to 8pm on 14 January, and 32 cases were hospitalised, with none in intensive care.

 On 16 January, at 3pm Alice Springs entered a 'lockout', wherein those not fully vaccinated must remain in isolation, under similar conditions to a general COVID lockdown.
 Outbreaks have occurred in Alice Springs and Darwin prisons, aged care facilities and a renal hostel in Alice Springs.
 The restrictions are due to be lifted at 3pm on 23 January.

 On 31 January another COVID related death occurred, NTs' third, at the Alice Springs Hospital.
-The death was a woman from the remote Aboriginal community of Mutitjulu, near Ayer's Rock.
+The death was a woman from the remote Aboriginal community of Mutitjulu, near Uluru / Ayer's Rock.
 She had received 1 dose of COVID vaccine.

 On 2 February NT had its fourth COVID related death, a man his 80s.
 He died at Old Timers Aged Care Service in Alice Springs where he lived.
 He was not vaccinated and also had underlying health conditions.
 By that day the territory had 6,576 active cases of COVID.
 1,201 new cases were reported and 129 cases were hospitalised, with 5 in intensive care, 13 on oxygen.

 On 4 February NT had its fifth COVID related death, a man his 60s.
 He was from the remote NT community of Kintore and had underlying health conditions.

 By 5 February the territory had 7,372 active cases of COVID.
 867 new cases were reported, for 22,492 total since March 2020.
 129 cases were hospitalised, with 28 in intensive care, 3 on oxygen.